 Tailored Myrtle Beach golf game at River Oaks

-Maybe your kids are still working on their swing, or maybe they only have enough patience for a short game—whatever the case may be, you can tee off with them at River Oaks Golf Plantation for short and relaxed rounds.
+Maybe your kids are still working on their swing, or maybe they only have enough patience for a short game—whatever the case may be, you can tee off with them at River Oaks Golf for short and relaxed rounds.
 River Oaks has 3 9-hole courses that you can play individually or pair together for an 18-hole game.
 Moreover, this Myrtle Beach golf resort is conveniently located near vacation rentals and many family-friendly attractions.

 Relaxed Myrtle Beach golf vacations